fmanja/nextjs-sf50generator/README.md

 ## Security & Privacy

+- **Input Validation**: All API inputs are validated using Zod schemas to prevent injection attacks and DoS:
+  - Scenario descriptions limited to 5,000 characters
+  - Chat messages limited to 2,000 characters
+  - Conversation history limited to 50 messages
+  - Type-safe validation ensures data integrity
 - **SSN Handling**: Social Security Numbers are entered at generation time and never stored (per PRD requirements).
 The PDF shows a placeholder indicating SSN is entered at generation.
 - **AWS Credentials**: Store securely in environment variables, never commit to version control
 - **IAM Permissions**: Use least-privilege IAM policies in production